-Notwithstanding the preceding, an exception to the delivery versus payment policy is made when purchasing State and Local Government Series Securities (SLGS) from the United States Treasury's Bureau of Public Debt to satisfy arbitrage yield restriction requirements of the Internal Revenue Code for tax-exempt bond issues. (b) Custody/Safekeeping.
+Notwithstanding the preceding, an exception to the delivery versus payment policy is made when purchasing State and Local Government Series Securities (SLGS) from the United States Treasury's Bureau of Public Debt to satisfy arbitrage yield restriction requirements of the Internal Revenue Code for tax-exempt bond issues.

+Custody/Safekeeping.
 Securities purchased by Metro shall be held in a segregated account for Metro's benefit at a third-party trustee as safekeeping agent.
 All securities will be receipted and recorded based on the terms in the custodial contract.
 Upon request, the safekeeping institution shall make available a copy of its Statement on Standards for Attestation Engagements (SSAE) No. 16.
 The approved broker dealer or the investment advisor shall provide Metro with a confirmation ticket listing the specific instrument, issuer, coupon, maturity, CUSIP number, purchase or sale price, transaction date, and other pertinent information.
+The trust department of the bank designated as custodian will be considered to be a third party for the purposes of safekeeping of securities purchased from that bank.
+The custodian shall issue a safekeeping receipt to Metro listing the specific instrument, rate, maturity and other pertinent information.
+[Ord.
+05-1075; Ord.
+15-1353, Sec.
+1.]

-6.0 Suitable and Authorized Investments
+7.03.060 Suitable and Authorized Investments